| The captioned symposium was held on January 31, 2006 at

 to consider the development of dual system like Germany,

+in addition to OJT at the site.
 Secondly, it is important to consider how to admit professionals,

 especially research and development personnel.
 In Japan,